 Using a Homemade Jewelry Cleaner?
 Avoid These 3 [VIDEO]

-Always consider the source when weighing the safety and effectiveness of any DIY solution.
+Always consider the source when weighing the safety and effectiveness of any DIY cleaning solution.
 While an organization specializing in cleaning might be better than a resource for general fashion, the best source is a jewelry expert.

 Homemade Jewelry Cleaners